Rent safe and private dog parks hosted by locals

 • A thumbs up (particularly useful for deaf dogs)

-• A hand flash (push all your fingers on one hand together, then open them up quickly, and close again — very distinct for deaf dogs)
+• A hand flash (push all your fingers on one hand together, then open them up quickly, and close again—again, this is a very distinct signal for deaf dogs)

 • Other easy-to-make noises

-No marker is inherently better than the others for all dogs and situations.
-What matters is that you pick one that works for you and stick to it!
+No marker is inherently better than the others for all dogs and all situations.
+What matters is that you pick one that works for you—and that you stick to it!
 Consistency is key.
-It can be a good idea to use one verbal marker and one clicker marker in case you ever find yourself without your clicker in a certain situation.
+(One exception here: It can be a good idea to use one verbal marker and one clicker marker in case you ever find yourself without your clicker on hand.)

 How to charge your reward marker

-To make sure your dog understands that your marker sound or signal predicts a To make sure your dog understands that your marker sound or signal predicts a reward, spend a few training sessions conditioning them to the stimulus.
+To make sure your dog understands that your marker sound or signal predicts a reward, spend a few training sessions conditioning them to the stimulus.
 (If you already use reward markers in your training, skip on to the next section.)
-You can charge your dog's reward marker by:

-You can charge your dog’s reward marker by:
+Here's how to charge your dog’s reward marker.

-• Then giving your dog their reward — this turns your chosen marker into a predictor of good things to come
+• Give your dog their reward.
+This turns your chosen marker into a predictor of good things to come!

 How to use your reward marker in a training session

-Once your dog is conditioned to your chosen reward marker, you can start using it in training sessions to teach new skills.
+Once your dog is conditioned to your chosen reward marker, you can start using it in training sessions.
+Now the fun of teaching new skills begins!

 It’s important to mark the right behavior the instant your dog performs it.
-Accurate timing makes for more effective teaching!
-And remember to always follow your marker with a reward — you have about 1.5 to 3 seconds to deliver reinforcement, give or take, to keep up your dog’s conditioned association.
+Accurate timing makes for more effective teaching.
+Remember to always follow your marker with a reward—you have about 1.5 to 3 seconds to deliver reinforcement, give or take, to keep up your dog’s conditioned association.

-This isn’t strictly necessary to teach your dog to shake — some pets are able to pick it up without being specifically asked to sit first — but it can help a lot.
+This isn’t strictly necessary to teach your dog to shake.
+Some pets are able to pick up on the "give paw" behavior without being specifically asked to sit first.
+But a stable sitting position can help a lot.

 You can read more in our blog on training your dog to sit here!